LoraRyssia/good-wordpress/wp_query/README.md

 ### Properties

 `$query`
-Holds the query string that was passed to the $wp_query object by WP class.
+Holds the query string that was passed to the `$wp_query` object by WP class.

 `$query_vars`
-An associative array containing the dissected $query: an array of the query variables and their respective values.
+An associative array containing the dissected `$query`: an array of the query variables and their respective values.

 `$queried_object`
 Applicable if the request is a category, author, permalink or Page.
 Holds information on the requested category, author, post or Page.